hanzovan/hospital/README.md

 Houses all the models utilized in the application.

 #### 3.1 User
-In addition to the default fields of AbstractUser, I added 'management_right_level', including four choices to define user permissions, ranging from 0-3.
+In addition to the default fields of AbstractUser, '**management_right_level**' field was added, including four choices to define user permissions, ranging from 0-3.

 #### 3.2 Company
 Includes company information such as name, industry, contact details, workforce statistics, and the user who created and modified the instance.